-9121/9122 CONSTRUCTION TRADES 1A / 1B +++ (2 hr) Gr 9-12 1.0/1.0 credits
+9121/9122 CONSTRUCTION TRADES 1A / 1B (2 hr)

+Prerequisite/Recommendation: None.
 Class meets for two hours daily in the Construction Lab at Dakota High School.
 Students will gain proficiency in correct, safe usage of hand, stationary and portable power tools commonly associated with residential construction.
 Students will also learn correct construction terms; basic construction concepts; materials usage, estimating and measurement.
 They will be instructed in the fundamentals of residential construction systems such as foundations, framing, window/door installation, roofing, siding, masonry, plumbing, and electrical wiring.

 This course has been approved to meet the MMC senior year math-related credit requirement.